 Once the violation of the rule of professional conduct has been established an analysis of what level of sanction to impose is appropriate.
 ABA Standard 4.12 indicates that suspension is generally appropriate when a lawyer knows or should have known that he is dealing improperly with client property and causes injury or potential injury to a client.
 In the Commentary to Section 4.12 it is noted, "Suspension should be reserved for lawyers who engage in misconduct that does not amount to misappropriation or conversion.

-The most common cases involve lawyers who commingle client funds with their own, or fail to remit client funds promptly."3
+The most common cases involve lawyers who commingle client funds with their own, or fail to remit client funds promptly."
+3

-Respondent testified that he was unaware that depositing earned fees in the Trust Account was a violation of the Rules.
-Respondent also indicated that he presumed the Law Firm support staff over whom he had managerial responsibility was properly managing the Trust Account accounting, although there is no indication in the record that for the approximately forty months after the accounting was delegated to the support staff Respondent did anything to confirm whether bank statements were being reviewed or reconciled.
-While the record is bereft of any indication that Respondent intentionally intended to violate the Rules relating to preservation of client property that does not mean that Respondent did not know or should have known that he was dealing inappropriately with client funds by commingling personal and client funds in the Trust Account and for years allowing the bank statements to be left unattended.
+While the record is bereft of any indication that Respondent intentionally intended to violate the Rules relating to preservation of client property that does not mean that Respondent did not know or should have known that he was dealing inappropriately with client funds by commingling personal and client funds in the Trust Account and for over forty months allowing the bank statements to be left unattended.
 See, for example, In re Coleman, 295 S.W.3d 857 (Mo.
-2009) where Coleman admitted during a seven month period to
+2009) where Coleman admitted during a seven month period to regularly depositing settlement proceeds into his IOLTA account, leaving the earned fee portion of those proceeds in that account to pay personal obligations and argued that it was his belief and understanding that this was not a violation under Rule 4-1.15 because only his funds remained in the trust account.
+Id. at 866.
+While Coleman's argument indicated he did not intend to violate the Rules of Professional Conduct the Court